jhu99/GRNLMM/README.md

 # GRNLMM: Constructing gene co-expression networks from single-cell expression data using linear mixed model

 ## Installation
 For installation please use the following codes in R

 ```
 install_github("jhu99/GRNLMM/grnlmm")
 ```

-## Input data
-x: G x C matrix of expression data, where G is the number of genes and C is the number of cells

-V_g: G x G symmetric matrix of initial value of genetic covariance matrix

-V_e: G x G symmetric matrix of initial value of error covariance matrix

 ## Example
 ```
 library(grnlmm)